 Bible Verses for Church Unity

-These passages invite us to pursue a Christ-centered harmony.
+These passages show us how to pursue Christ-centered harmony.
 For clarity, we’ll primarily use the ESV and occasionally another trusted translation when the wording adds helpful nuance.

 “I do not ask for these only, but also for those who will believe in me through their word, that they may all be one… so that the world may believe that you have sent me.”– John 17:20–21 (ESV)

 Jesus’ prayer anchors our hope.
-Unity is not a project we engineer; it is a gift we receive and steward so the world might glimpse the Father’s love.
+Unity is a gift to steward, not a project to engineer, so the world might glimpse the Father’s love.

 “Make every effort to keep the unity of the Spirit through the bond of peace.”– Ephesians 4:3 (NIV)